 There are many volunteers and initiatives throughout the province, so we need your help to identify deserving nominees.
 Tell us about the individuals and organizations who go above and beyond volunteering in Alberta's parks system.
 Nomination submissions are encouraged from anyone.
 To nominate, please:

 Both the successful nominees and their nominators will be invited to the awards banquet.

 Please read these award descriptions carefully before completing the nomination form.

-Active with Alberta Parks since 2014, Carl Johnson is considered a “swiss army knife” kind of volunteer.
-His support to Fish Creek Provincial Park is multi-facetted and much appreciated.
+Active with Alberta Parks since 2014, Carl Johnson is considered a “Swiss army knife” kind of volunteer.
+His support to Fish Creek Provincial Park is multi-faceted and much appreciated.
 Creating a responsible dog ownership incentive reward program is just one example of how Carl serves as a strong example for others through the Park Watch Program.

 |2015||Jack & Marion Whitworth, Menno & Margaret Froese, Jim & Peggy Wiebe; Dr. Charles Bird|

 |2011||Susan & Alasdair Cook; Mike Walters|